akramway00/IMAP4-CHECKER-UI/README.md

 5. **Start Validation**:
    - Click the "Start" button to begin the validation process.
-   - Valid results will be saved automatically to `output.txt`.
+   - Valid results will be saved automatically to `valids.txt`.

 ## Requirements